“No individual is like another, therefore, in my opinion categorising or defining beauty doesn’t make sense.”

 Hello!
 I’m Natasha and I joined City Skin Clinic as an aesthetic doctor.
 I’ll be honest, it’s not often that I have an opportunity to talk about myself.
 So when Amel asked me to write a post to introduce myself to our readers and clients, I was a touch nervous but also terribly excited.
 I’ve been given a pretty free briefing to introduce myself and my personal take on beauty as both a woman and a professional.

 Right, starting from the beginning, I was born in Newcastle upon Tyne and I completed all my education there.
 Yes!
 A Geordie!
 Without the accent, I’m afraid!
 I am a dentist by qualification and I am fortunate to have gained a lot of experience in several fields of dentistry.
 Clinical lecturer and examiner in King’s College, NHS & private general dental practice, community dental care and oral and Maxillofacial-facial surgery to name a few!
 During my several years training in Oral & Maxillofacial Surgery (head and neck surgery), I discovered my passion for human anatomy and the was fascinated by the concept of the perceived “perfect form”.
-Following this interest, I completed further training within non-surgical aesthetics and decided to gain an MSc in Aesthetic Medicine which I am currently completing along my role as aesthetic doctor
+Following this interest, I completed further training within non-surgical aesthetics and decided to gain an MSc in Aesthetic Medicine which I am currently completing along my role as aesthetic doctor at City Skin Clinic.

 What am I passionate about?